LamaX1/ComputerSecurity-Project/README.md

 # ComputerSecurity_Project
-Project in Computer Security Course that encrypt and decrypt either a file or a folder using Data Encryption Standard (DES) and Advanced Encryption Standard (AES).
+Project for Computer Security Course that encrypts and decrypts either a file or a folder using Data Encryption Standard (DES) and Advanced Encryption Standard (AES).

 ## Getting Started